 4. WELCOMING the renewal in 2022 by the Parties to the Convention on Biological Diversity of their commitment to the Joint Programme of Work on the Links between Biological and Cultural Diversity, which offers a key mechanism for cooperation between relevant bodies including the Convention on Wetlands;

-5. AWARE of related opportunities for further cooperation on issues of culture and wetlands with other international bodies and initiatives, including the United Nations Educational, Scientific and Cultural Organization (UNESCO) Local and Indigenous Knowledge Systems (LINKS) programme, the Global Network of Water Museums, the ICOMOS International Scientific Committee on Water and Heritage; the IUCN Specialist Group on Cultural and Spiritual Values of Protected Areas, and the Secretariat of the Convention on Migratory Species in the context of that Convention’s COP Decision 14.10, among others;
+5. AWARE of related opportunities for further cooperation on issues of culture and wetlands with other international bodies and initiatives, including the Subsidiary body on Article 8 (j), established at the Sixteenth Conference of the Parties to the Biological Diversity Convention on Biological Diversity (CBD), the Indigenous Issues Permanent Forum (IIPF) - United Nations Educational, Scientific and Cultural Organization (UNESCO) Local and Indigenous Knowledge Systems (LINKS) programme, the Global Network of Water Museums, the ICOMOS International Scientific Committee on Water and Heritage; the IUCN Specialist Group on Cultural and Spiritual Values of Protected Areas, and the Secretariat of the Convention on Migratory Species in the context of that Convention’s COP Decision 14.10, among others;

 6. EXPRESSING APPRECIATION for the work of the Ramsar Culture Network and its predecessor Culture Working Group, since the establishment of the latter in 2005 at the request of the Contracting Parties in Resolution IX.21 and thereafter under the supervision of the Standing Committee;

-7. CONCERNED however that operating in recent years entirely on a voluntary basis and with no material resources, the capacity of the Network to continue championing the cultural aspects of wetlands and to provide support for Parties on knowledge sharing and other relevant initiatives has become severely reduced; and
+7. CONCERNED however that operating in recent years entirely on a voluntary basis and with no material resources, the capacity of the Network to continue championing the cultural aspects of wetlands and to provide support for Parties on knowledge sharing and other relevant initiatives has experienced some constraints; and

-8. DESIRING to revitalise the position of the Convention on Wetlands as a key contributor to global approaches for wetland conservation and wise use that effectively integrate multiple systems of knowledge and values, including the contribution of traditional and contemporary human culture;
+8. RECOGNIZING the need to revitalise the position of the Convention on Wetlands as a key contributor to global approaches for wetland conservation and wise use that effectively integrate multiple systems of knowledge and values, including the contribution of traditional and contemporary human culture;

 THE CONFERENCE OF THE CONTRACTING PARTIES

-9. REQUESTS the Secretariat to strengthen its cooperative links with the United Nations Educational, Scientific and Cultural Organization (UNESCO) and the Convention on Biological Diversity in the context of the Joint Programme of Work on Biological and Cultural Diversity, and to seek similar cooperation with other international bodies and initiatives sharing similar concerns;
+9. RECOMMENDS the Secretariat to strengthen its cooperative links with the United Nations Educational, Scientific and Cultural Organization (UNESCO) and the Convention on Biological Diversity in the context of the Joint Programme of Work on Biological and Cultural Diversity, and to seek similar cooperation with other international bodies and initiatives sharing similar concerns;

-10. REAFFIRMS the value to the Convention of the Ramsar Culture Network, and URGES Contracting Parties and INVITES others to consider providing resources and other assistance to the Secretariat so as to facilitate a revival of the Network and the support it can provide towards the implementation of relevant decisions of the Conference of the Contracting Parties;
+10. REAFFIRMS the value to the Convention of the Ramsar Culture Network, and INVITES Contracting Parties and others to consider providing resources and other assistance to the Secretariat so as to facilitate a revival of the Network and the support it can provide towards the implementation of relevant decisions of the Conference of the Contracting Parties;

-11. INVITES the Secretariat, in conjunction with the Ramsar Culture Network and with advice from the Scientific and Technical Review Panel as appropriate, to investigate options for developing a targeted programme of culture-related work in support of relevant objectives defined in the Convention’s fifth Strategic Plan;
+11. INVITES the Ramsar Culture Network with advice from the Secretariat as appropriate, to investigate options for developing a targeted programme of culture-related work in support of relevant objectives defined in the Convention’s fifth Strategic Plan;

-12. ENCOURAGES Parties to include representation of individuals or groups with cultural expertise, including Indigenous Peoples and local communities, in the membership of Ramsar National Committees;
+12. ENCOURAGES Parties to include representation of individuals or groups with cultural expertise, including Indigenous Peoples as well as local communities, in the membership of Ramsar National Committees;

-13. ENCOURAGES Parties and others to ensure the greatest possible success of World Wetlands Day in 2026 on its agreed theme of “Wetlands and traditional knowledge: celebrating cultural heritage”, by contributing case studies, promoting public awareness, highlighting Wetlands of International Importance with important cultural values, launching wetland cultural heritage conservation initiatives, and other forms of supportive activity.
+13. INVITES Parties and others to ensure the greatest possible success of World Wetlands Day in 2026 on its agreed theme of “Wetlands and traditional knowledge: celebrating cultural heritage”, by contributing case studies, promoting public awareness, highlighting Wetlands of International Importance with important cultural values, launching wetland cultural heritage conservation initiatives, and other forms of supportive activity, as appropriate.